YashPabariii/ZENO-1/README.md

 # Project Title : Zeno

 Covid-19 resulted in significant geographical shifts in global supply and demand, which in turn has created problems for finely tuned global supply chains.
-Project Zeno is **a solution for complex and fragmented supply chain** issues created by disrupted market.
+Project Zeno is **a solution for complex and fragmented supply chain** issues created by disrupted market.It is a decentralised App.

 It utilizes the **Ethereum blockchain network and cloud off-chain databases** to provide effective gas pricing.
 Zeno provides an easy-to-use interface to manage inventory and connect with various parties throughout the supply chain journey, such as transportation providers and retailers.
 Products are tracked using a unique **Certificate of Origin**, ensuring transparency and traceability.